 Today, BIA represents 400 member companies in a variety of industries, including:

-Member firms employ 89,000 people throughout the state, which represents one in seven jobs, and contribute $4.5 billion annually to the state's economy.
+Member firms employ over 90,000 people throughout the state, which represents one in seven jobs, and contribute $4.5 billion annually to the state's economy.

 BIA represents companies of all sizes in every region of the state: